Home - Coinspect Security

 Wallets

-Based on a comprehensive security evaluation of 77 crypto wallets across iOS, Android, and browser extensions, and a total of 2,233 individual security items checked, we released the third edition of Coinspect’s Wallet Security Ranking.
-Since our last update, we’ve:
+Based on a security evaluation of 77 crypto wallets across iOS, Android, and browser extensions, and a total of 2,233 individual security checks, we released the third edition of Coinspect’s Wallet Security Ranking.

 Our mission remains unchanged: to provide transparent, objective security benchmarks that empower users to choose safer crypto wallets while motivating developers to raise Web3 security standards.